mootools/mootools-core/Docs/Types/Number.md

 Math Methods {#Number-Math}
 --------------------

-There are serveral methods available from the Math object that can be used as Number Methods.
+There are several methods available from the Math object that can be used as Number Methods.

 - abs
 - acos